 Here in Southern California, as in many other areas, we are finally legally recognizing the drought.
 There are rebates in place for those who take out their lawns, and here in Fallbrook there is a 36% water reduction goal.
 Many people just don’t know what to do with all that lawn.
 A very unfortunate continuing trend is to dump half a ton of colored gravel on it.
 Please!
 NO!
 First of all, once down gravel is nearly impossible to get out again.
 Gravel, like all rocks, is thermal mass.
 Instead of having a large rock heating up and radiating out heat, with gravel there are tens of thousands of surfaces radiating out heat and reflecting light and heat back up.
 It is the worst kind of hardscape.
 All that reflected heat and light heats up your home, making you use your air conditioner more frequently which is a waste of energy, and also dries out the air around your home.
 Desertification reflects light and heat to a point where moist air moving over a region dries up.
 There is less rain, or no rain.
 Most trees and plants trap humidity under their leaves.
 Gravel reflects light and heat back up under those leaves and dries them out, sickening your plants and trees.
 Pollen travels farther on humid air; it can dry out quickly.
 If you are relying on pollination for good fruit set between trees that are spaced far apart, then having some humidity will increase your chances of success.

+An area of Wildomar, surrounded by hillsides of chaparral that hasn’t been destroyed.
+These homes have mostly gravel yards and denuded, compacted backyards.
+Very little rain penetrates, and all the weeds that nature sends it to help repair this gash in the earth are promptly poisoned.
+This is death to us and our planet.
 By laying gravel you are turning soil into rock-hard dirt, because microbial life cannot live closely under it.
 That robs any plants you have stuck into the gravel of the food they need from the soil, which is opened up through microbial activity.
 You are adding to the heat value of the hardscape around your house causing you to cook in the summer and use more air conditioning.
 You have reduced habitat to zero.
 You have added to global warming by reflecting more heat and light into the sky.
 Although gravel is permeable, usually the ground below it bakes so hard that rain doesn’t percolate.
 I’ve read sites that want to you increase the albedo effect by laying gravel.
 In the short term albedo helps cool the atmosphere, but as a result of too much reflected light dries everything out.
 Think of the dark coolness and dampness of forests… that are now bare ground.

 What do you do with your lawn instead?
 There are many choices that are so much better for the earth and your quality of life.
 First step, cut swales on contour on any slopes for best rain harvesting.
 Flat lawn?
 Easier still.
 Turn your lawn into a beautifully landscaped lush native garden.
 I’m not talking about a cactus here and there, but a creation with the awesome native plants we have in Southern California.
 Some of them such as Fremontia can die with supplemental summer water!

+A beautiful border and plantings of California natives.
+Very low water use here, and very high habitat!
 There is a chocolate daisy that smells like chocolate.
 Oh yes.
 And how can you not want to plant something called Fairy Duster or Blue-Eyed Grass?
 A native landscape planted on soil that has been contoured to best catch and hold water, and amended with buried wet wood (hugelkultur), will give much-needed food, water and breeding grounds to countless birds, butterflies, native insects and honeybees.

 Or put in a pond.
 Wait, a pond during a drought?
 Yes!
 Ninety-nine percent of California wetlands have been paved over, drained or are unusable.
 Where are all the animals drinking?
 Oh, wait, we are in the epicenter of extinction, mostly due to wetlands loss.
 There are very few animals left that need to drink.
 Those that are left have to take advantage of chlorinated water in bird baths and swimming pools.
 The microbially rich and diverse clean, natural water that fed and sustained life is just about gone.
 So what can you do?
 If you have a swimming pool, you can convert it either entirely to a pond, or into a natural swimming pool that is cleaned by plants.

+A natural pool upgrades your pool to a lovely pond without the use of chemicals.
 Suddenly instead of having this expensive eyesore that you use only a couple of months a year and pour chemicals into year-round, you have a lovely habitat that you want to sit and watch, and even better, swim in safely without turning your hair green or peeling your skin.
 You don’t need to clean the pool all the time, and you don’t need to put in chemicals.
 If you are in the San Diego or Los Angeles area, call Dr. Robert Lloyd of PuraVida Aquatics for a consultation and conversion.
 If you don’t have a pool, then build one that is cleaned by plants and fish.
 You don’t need a filtration or oxygenation system because the biology does it all.
 Where do you get the water from to top off your pond?

+Native Pacific Chorus Frogs enjoying our clean pond at Finch Frolic Garden.
 Connect your pond to a lovely, planted stream that is connected to your laundry water or graywater system.
 You are buying water every day, so why not compost your water through phytoremediation and have a pond full of great healthy chemical-free water that is wonderful to look at and is an oasis for thirsty animals and insects?

 Or install a food forest.
 With good soil building and rain catchment first, and planting in guilds with sheet mulch around trees and on pathways, you will be using a fraction of the water you pour on your lawn and yet harvest lots of food.
 Too much food?
 Share it with a food pantry!